-Round faces tend to be softer, with less definition to the chin, cheeks, and jaw.
-They’re also usually shorter and wider than other face shapes.
-Rather than accentuating the roundness of the face, you want a bang style that’ll lengthen your facial features and create more structure to draw from.
+Round faces are generally softer, with less definition in the chin, cheeks, and jaw, and are often shorter and wider than other face shapes.
+That means you’ll want to choose a bang style that will lengthen your facial features and create structure.

 Micro bangs, also called baby bangs, are a big hit for those with round faces, as they lengthen the forehead.
 Plus, micro bangs are a great addition to a super-short style.
 The side-swept bang is also a great longer style, as it provides more angles for your face and lengthens it a bit.

 The high cheekbones, prominent forehead, and smaller chin set a heart-shaped face apart from others.
 Heart-shaped faces are also generally softer, with more rounded edges, so bangs that create angular features and highlight your bone structure, such as feathered bangs, can be helpful.

 Wispy bangs are definitely a great trendy choice for heart-shaped faces.
 A wispy bang that falls around your eyebrow will bring attention to your face and show off your gorgeous features.
 Pair it with medium-length hair with choppy layers to add volume and dimension.